Greatphul/HR_Analysis/munge/transformations.md

 ## Data Transformation Process

+Use Azure account, and HDInsight clusters to perform the following transformations.

 **1.** Create new table called "employee-sales", and load the table "employee" into the table.
 Include four columns, using the appropriate schema:

     1) Attrition